fsmMLK/inkscapeMadeEasy/_sources/installation.rst.txt

       Lots of text should appear on your console window.

-      .. note:: Miktex might require you authorization to install additional packages.
+      .. note:: Miktex might require your authorization to install additional packages.
 Depending on how you installed Miktex, it can install automatically without asking or ask you to confirm.
 Confirm it!

    d) Check whether pdflatex created a new pdf file with the same name.
 Open the pdf and see if you can read the    short message and equation.